 If you crave solitude, and enjoy the rigors of Alaska in the winter time, the Willow Cabin at Exit Glacier is a wonderful place to stay and experience the beauty of Kenai Fjords in the winter time!

-Getting there: Willow Cabin can be reached by snowmobile (once there are 18 inches of packed snow on the road), cross-country skis, snowshoes or dogsled.
+Getting there: Willow Cabin can be reached by cross-country skis, bicycle, snowshoes, dogsled, and snowmobile, once snowmobile access has been approved for the season.
 The road to Exit Glacier is usually closed at the Box Canyon Gate, 1.5 miles off the Seward Highway.
 From there it is approximately 7 miles to the cabin, but you may have a shorter ski if the road is still open to the Forest Service or National Park Service boundary.
 Be sure to park at the turnoff before the gate.
 Keep the gate clear for access by mushers and emergency vehicles.

 Reservations: Reservations are required and can be made by emailing Public Use Cabin Reservations or by calling 907-422-0500.
 We will begin accepting reservations for cabin use on October 15 for the coming winter season.
 The cabin is available for use from mid-November to mid-April depending on weather and road conditions.
 Each reservation is limited to no more than three nights.
 A full day will be between different reservations.
 Occupancy begins and ends at noon.

 Cancellation Policy: Reservations must be canceled at least 10 days in advance to receive a refund or credit, unless the cabin is inaccessible due to weather.
 Refunds are only available for reservations made using an approved credit card.
 Credits may be applied to the current season only on a space available basis.